 FOCUS West (Focus On College and University Study – West of Scotland) is the largest division in Scotland of the national Schools for Higher Education Programme.
 Its work involves supporting more pupils into Higher Education, whether this is direct to university, or going to college first to study for a Higher National Qualification.
 FOCUS West, though its Top-Up Programme, has the capacity to permit adjusted university offers to pupils at the secondary schools from which it operates.
 It works on behalf of ALL universities and colleges in the west of Scotland and its work is therefore not connected to one university or one college, which means that it has a helpful, balanced overview of all suitable courses, not just those that are offered by one particular institution.
 All subject areas come under this programme, from medicine to creative industries (and everything in between), i.e. all subject areas offered at degree and sub-degree level.
-In addition to this, it provides a full programme of activities for schools which are specifically designed to move more pupils into Higher Education.
-This begins in the Curriculum for Excellence’s General Phase (Third and Fourth Levels; year groups S3 and S4) but is particularly concentrated on the Senior Phase (year groups S5 and S6).
+In addition to this, it provides a full programme of activities for schools which are specifically designed to move more pupils into higher education.
+This runs from P6 to S6.

 All activities are delivered by colleges and universities in the west of Scotland, along with trained student tutors and mentors who are themselves studying at university and college.
 The programme’s activities encourage pupils to develop key skills which will benefit them whichever route they decide to take after school.
 The programme has been designed by experts in the field who have considerable experience of delivering activities with schools.

-Delivered by: The FOCUS West Team, which has staff in each of the six universities/ Higher Education Institutions in the west of Scotland, i.e. the University of Glasgow (Top-Up Programme – for S5/6 pupils), the University of Strathclyde (S3 Campus Days and S4 Focus on Four), Glasgow Caledonian University and the University of the West of Scotland (Routes for All Programme – for S5/6 pupils), the Royal Conservatoire of Scotland (Entry to the Creative Industries) and the Glasgow School of Art (Portfolio Development Programme).
-The FOCUS West team often deliver the programme together with trained student tutors and mentors from colleges and universities in the west of Scotland, all of whom have personal and direct experience of the benefits and challenges of going to university and college.
-Many of the trained student tutors and mentors have themselves attended the schools that we are active in and have moved on to successful study in Higher Education.
+Delivered by: The FOCUS West Team, which has staff in each of the six universities/ Higher Education Institutions in the west of Scotland, i.e. the University of Glasgow (Top-Up Programme – for S5/6 pupils), the University of Strathclyde (S2-S4 Programme), Glasgow Caledonian University and the University of the West of Scotland (Routes for All Programme – for S5/6 pupils), the Royal Conservatoire of Scotland (Widening Access to the Creative Industries) and the Glasgow School of Art (Portfolio Development Programme).
+The FOCUS West team often delivers the programme together with trained student tutors and mentors from colleges and universities in the west of Scotland, all of whom have personal and direct experience of the benefits and challenges of going to university and college.
+Many of the trained student tutors and mentors have themselves attended the schools that we are active in and have moved on to successful study in higher education.
 They are therefore excellent role models of what pupils can achieve.

 The Programme Consists of: